cyberxml/OpenVPN-Admin/README.md

 # OpenVPN Admin

+## DO NOT INSTALL!!!

+## WARNING!!!
+This version of the software has been created with deliberately injected exploitable vulnerabilities.
+DO NOT INSTALL

+## DO NOT INSTALL!!!

 ## Summary
 Administrate its OpenVPN with a web interface (logs visualisations, users managing...) and a SQL database.